What Causes Mesothelioma in Children and Young Adults?

 Treatment of Mesothelioma in Young People

-Young patients receive the same types of mesothelioma treatments as older patients.
-The most common treatment is chemotherapy with cisplatin and pemetrexed, and the dosing schedule can be adjusted for the weight and size of children.
+Young patients get the same mesothelioma treatments as older ones.
+The most common is chemotherapy with cisplatin and pemetrexed.
+Doctors adjust the dose based on a child’s weight and size.

 Comparison of Younger and Older Mesothelioma Patients